-I refer to your screening consultation submitted on 25 February 2020 via the Scottish Government SEA Gateway in respect of the above plan.
-We have considered your screening report using the criteria set out in Schedule 2 for determining the likely significance of effects on the environment.
+I refer to your screening consultation submitted on 31 March 2020 via the Scottish Government SEA Gateway in respect of the above plan.
+In accordance with Section 9(3) of the Environmental Assessment (Scotland) Act 2005, we have considered your screening report using the criteria set out in Schedule 2 for determining the likely significance of effects on the environment.

-We understand that the supplementary guidance provides further detail in support of Local Development Plan (LDP) policies ENV17 - ENV20.
-It does not make provision for further development or change beyond that already assessed during the LDP preparation process.
+We understand that the planning guidance has been prepared to provide detailed guidance on Local Development Plan (LDP) policies ENV23 and ENV28.
+It does not in itself propose development or change beyond that already assessed in the SEA of the LDP.
 On that basis, we agree that the guidance is not likely to have significant environmental effects.

 Please note that this consultation response provides a view solely on the potential for the plan or programme to have significant environmental effects.
 We cannot comment on whether or not the plan or programme meets other criteria determining the need for SEA as set out in the Act.

-Should you wish to discuss this screening determination, please do not hesitate to contact me on 0131 316 2644 or via SNH's SEA Gateway at sea.gateway@nature.scot.
+Should you wish to discuss this screening determination, please do not hesitate to contact me on 0131 316 2644 or via our SEA Gateway at sea.gateway@nature.scot.